Psykotikism/Mutant_Tanks/INFORMATION.md

 		"Rewards"
 		{
 			// Reward survivors for fighting Mutant Tanks.
+			// Note: The same rewards cannot be stacked and will not overlap each other to avoid spam.
 			// Note: This setting can be overridden for each Mutant Tank under the "General" section of their settings.
 			// --
 			// Separate values with commas (",").